NitorCreations/vault/python/README.md

 uv is the recommended way to handle virtual environments for development.

-Create venv and install all dependencies:
+Create a venv and install all dependencies:

 ```shell
 uv sync --all-extras
 ```

-You can then run command with the venv using `uv run` or activate the venv manually.
+You can then run commands directly with the venv using `uv run`, or activate the venv manually first.
 The uv default venv location is `.venv`.

 ```shell